 - “The Tears of the Sinner”

 - “Four Drunkards at the Railway Station”

 In this story Sri Chinmoy offers a comparison between human exploration and divine discovery, starting with one of the greatest human explorers, Columbus.
 From the spiritual point of view, Sri Chinmoy explains in the simplest of terms the true nature of the divine journey.

 A priest is at his wit’s end when he finds that mangoes are being stolen from his very own tree.
 Using his wisdom he designs a method to stop the culprits, however to his great surprise he discovers an eternal truth from the unlikely mischievous boys.

 Among hundreds of people at a railway station four drunkards stand confused without any idea of what to do.
-They recieve a helping hand from a kindhearted station worker.
-Here Sri chinmoy writes, in his own humorous way, of one of the many curiosities of life common to us all.
+They receive a helping hand from a kind-hearted station worker.
+Here Sri Chinmoy writes, in his own humorous way, of one of the many curiosities of life common to us all.
 No matter how kind we are, or how hard we try to please, there is a greater and unfathomable presence at work beyond our imagination.